Best value fibre broadband deals today:

 So check out our fibre broadband deals comparison chart above to pick out the package that suits you - whether you're after a fibre plan that includes TV channels, a flexible phone offer or simply fibre broadband internet on its own.
-Below we explain everything you need to know about fibre optic broadband - including fibre broadband availability - followed by more information on providers including BT Infinity, Sky, Virgin Media, EE and more.
+Below we explain everything you need to know about fibre optic broadband - including fibre broadband availability - followed by more information on providers including BT Superfast, Sky, Virgin Media, EE and more.

 What is fibre broadband?